awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`KmsKeyArn`**
 Optional
 The AWS KMS key that's used to encrypt the function's environment variables\.
-This key is only returned if you've configured a customer managed CMK\.
+This key is only returned if you've configured a customer managed key\.
 **Type:** String

 **`LastModified`**